Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \end{aligned}
 \end{equation}$$

-If the problem turns out to be primal or dual infeasible, then x, y and z stored in the results class will be the certificate of primal or dual infeasibility.
+If the problem turns out to be primal or dual infeasible, then x, y, and z stored in the results class will be the certificate of primal or dual infeasibility.
 More precisely:
 * if the problem is dual infeasible, Qp.results.x will be the certificate dx of dual infeasibility satisfying \eqref{eq:approx_qp_sol_dual_inf} at precisifion Qp.settings.eps_dual_inf specified by the user,
-* if the problem is primal infeasible, Qp.results.y and and Qp.results.z will be respectively the certificates dy and dz of primal infeasibility satisfying \eqref{eq:approx_qp_sol_prim_inf} at precisifion Qp.settings.eps_primal_inf specified by the user.
+* if the problem is primal infeasible, Qp.results.y and Qp.results.z will be, respectively, the certificates dy and dz of primal infeasibility satisfying \eqref{eq:approx_qp_sol_prim_inf} at precision Qp.settings.eps_primal_inf specified by the user.

 \section OverviewWhichBackend Which backend to use?

-We have the following generic advices for choosing between the sparse and dense backend.
+We have the following generic advice for choosing between the sparse and dense backend.
 If your problem is not:
-* too large (less than some thousands variables),
+* too large (less than some thousand variables),
 * and too sparse (a sparsity ratio of your matrices greater than 0.1),

-then we recommand using the solver with dense backend.
+then we recommend using the solver with the dense backend.

 The sparsity ratio of matrix A is defined as:

 $$ \text{sparsity}(A) = \frac{\text{nnz}(A)}{\text{number}_{\text{row}}(A) * \text{number}_{\text{col}}(A)}, $$

-which accounts for the percentage of non zero elements in matrix A.
+which accounts for the percentage of non-zero elements in matrix A.

 \section OverviewBenchmark Some important remarks when computing timings

-We provide first some details about what is measured in the setup and solve time of ProxQP, which is of some importance when doing benchmarks with other solvers, as they can measure different things in a feature with a similar name.
+We first provide some details about what is measured in the setup and solve time of ProxQP, which is of some importance when doing benchmarks with other solvers, as they can measure different things in a feature with a similar name.

 Then we conclude this documentation section with some compilation options for ProxQP which can considerably speed up the solver, considering your OS architecture.

 \subsection OverviewTimings What do the timings take into account?

-An important remark about quadratic programming solver is that they all rely at some point on a factorization matrix algorithm, which constitutes the time bottle neck of the solver (as the factorization has a cubic order of complexity wrt dimension of the matrix to factorize).
+An important remark about quadratic programming solver is that they all rely at some point on a factorization matrix algorithm, which constitutes the time bottleneck of the solver (as the factorization has a cubic order of complexity wrt dimension of the matrix to factorize).

-Available solvers have often a similar API as the one we propose, with first an "init" method for initializing the model, and then a "solve" method for solving the QP problem.
+Available solvers often have a similar API as the one we propose, with first an "init" method for initializing the model, and then a "solve" method for solving the QP problem.
 For not biasing the benchmarks, it is important to know where is done the first matrix factorization, as it constitutes a considerable cost.
 In our API, we have decided to make the first factorization in the solve method, as we consider that factorizing the problem is part of the solving part.
 Hence in terms of timing:
 * results.info.setup_time: measures only the initialization of the model and also the preconditioning procedure (if it has been activated),
 * results.info.solve_time: measures everything else (including the first factorization),
 * results.info.run_time = results.info.setup_time + results.info.solve_time.

 It is important to notice that some other solvers API have made different choices.
 For example, OSQP measures in the setup time the first factorization of the system (at the time [ProxQP algorithm](https://hal.inria.fr/hal-03683733/file/Yet_another_QP_solver_for_robotics_and_beyond.pdf) was published).
-Hence our recommandation is that for benchmarking ProxQP against other solvers you should compare ProxQP runtime against the other solvers' runtime (i.e., everything from what constitutes their setup to their solve method).
-Otherwise, the benchmarks won't take into account timings that are comparable.
+Hence we recommend that for benchmarking ProxQP against other solvers, you should compare ProxQP runtime against the other solvers' runtime (i.e., everything from what constitutes their setup to their solve method).
+Otherwise, the benchmarks won't take into comparable account timings.

 \subsection OverviewArchitectureOptions Architecture options when compiling ProxSuite

-We highly encourage you to enable the vectorization of the underlying linear algebra for the best performances.
+We highly encourage you to enable the vectorization of the underlying linear algebra for the best performance.
 You just need to activate the cmake option `BUILD_WITH_SIMD_SUPPORT=ON`, like:

 \code
 mkdir build && cd build